Nessworthy/text-marketer-php-sdk/README.md

-# Text Marketer SDK
+# Text Marketer PHP SDK

-An unofficial library-in-progress to assist with text marketer operations.
+An unofficial library-in-progress to assist with text marketer API interactions.

 ## Requirements